Mayer High School

-Mayer High School is a high school (serving grades 9 through 12) in Mayer, Arizona.
-Along with an elementary school, it comprises the Mayer Unified School District.
+Mayer High School is a high school (serving grades 7 through 12) in Spring Valley, Arizona, with a Mayer postal address.
+Along with an elementary school, it is a part of the Mayer Unified School District.
 Schools in this district operate on a four-day school week.

 Mayer USD includes almost all of Mayer, Cordes Lakes, Spring Valley, and a small portion of Black Canyon City.
+It also includes Poland Junction.